-22. It has already been mentioned that in this connection figures for Chinese GNP have little meaning since they can hardly be compared with similar figures for developed countries.
-Still the fact remains that a most striking change on the world economic scene is likely to be the enhanced world position of the Chinese economy and, in particular, of her industry.
-As a result of the policies of forced industrialisation followed by the communist leaders, China will by 1975 have emerged as a major industrial power; her heavy industry may by then be the third in the world and her total industrial output might approach the present industrial output of the USSR - though by 1975, Russia's industrial output will, of course, have risen considerably.
+23. It has already been mentioned that in this connection figures for Communist Chinese GNP have little meaning since they can hardly be compared with similar figures for developed countries.
+Still the fact remains that a most striking change on the world economic scene is likely to be the enhanced world position of the Chinese sconomy, and, in particular, of her industry.
+As a result of the policies of forced industrialisation followed by the communist leaders, China might by 1975 emerge as a major industrial power.
+Har heavy industry might by then be third in the world, although it will lag far behind in terms of advanced technology and per capita output.
+Her total industrial output might approach the present industrial output of the USSR - though by 1975 Russia's industrial output, will, of course, have risen considerably,